JustinH357/MoocFiJava/README.md

 My solutions to the programming exercise for Mooc.fi java course.
 This course is hosted by University of Helsinki.

-My repo will not have all the early challenges on Programming I section done as I am using this to refresh on Java syntax.
+My repo will not have all the early challenges on Programming I section done as I am using this to refresh on Java.

 # Link
 About the Java course - https://java-programming.mooc.fi/